alexismp/jae-identites/proto-scan/README.md

 ## How it Works

 1. The user points their device's camera at the FFT license.
-2. The frontend, using OpenCV.js, continuously analyzes the video stream for a sharp image.
-3. Once a clear image is detected, it is captured and sent to the Flask backend.
+2. Once a clear image is detected, it is captured and sent to the Flask backend.
 4. The backend receives the image and sends it to the Google Gemini AI with a prompt to extract the relevant information.
 5. The AI returns the extracted data in JSON format.
 6. The backend sends the JSON data to the frontend.